-Set the oven to 325°F. Heat the butter in a 12-inch skillet over medium heat.
-Add the onions and 1/2 cup red pepper and cook until tender, stirring occasionally.
-Add the shrimp and cook until cooked through (you can tell they're done when they turn pink and opaque), stirring occasionally.
+Heat the oven to 325°F. While the oven is heating, heat the butter in a 12-inch skillet over medium heat.
+Add the onions and 1/2 cup red pepper and cook until tender.
+Season the shrimp with salt.
+Add the shrimp and cook until done (you can tell they're done when they turn pink and opaque).

 Add the jalapeño peppers, soup, cream cheese, white pepper and lime zest.
 Cook and stir until the cream cheese is melted.

 Remove the skillet from the heat.
 Divide half the shrimp mixture among the tortillas.
 Roll the tortillas around the filling and place seam-side down into a 13x9x2-inch baking dish.
 Spoon the remaining shrimp mixture over the filled tortillas.
 Sprinkle with the remaining 1/2 cup red pepper and the Monterey Jack cheese.

 Bake for 30 minutes or until the enchiladas are hot.

 Good, not great.

 Always looking for the perfect easy recipe.
 This was good, but will try something else next time.
 The quest continues...

 Also to those who said they put this together in 10 minutes?
 It took me that long to wash and slice up the green onions and saute them in butter.....Easy recipe, but 10 minutes?

 Thanks for your review!
 If you’re looking for a creamy enchilada, here are two additional recipes you might like to try that are very easy to prepare, and could be made with cooked shrimp instead of chicken: